 Depending on the type of benign mole or skin lesion to be removed, sometimes even if the area has been flattened properly, further treatment after healing may be required to achieve the best aesthetic results.
 There are certain types of moles and benign skin lesions which can be removed for aesthetic reasons rooted a little deeper into the skin, therefore, a deeper ablation may be required in order to remove them all in one session.
 Knowing what type of mole or benign skin lesion you are dealing with alongside with an awareness of the physiology of the benign skin lesion can help you remove it within one session.
 However, if you are not sure, you can always flatten the mole and repeat the treatment after healing if required.

-To summarise at the beginning the power level was high to allow a coarse and relatively rapid removal of the main bulk of the mole, when the mole residues were relatively little then the power level was reduced to allow the aesthetic practitioner to work with a high degree of precision and working with a higher degree of precision allows the user to achieve the best aesthetic results.
+To summarize at the beginning the power level was high to allow a coarse and relatively rapid removal of the main bulk of the mole, when the mole residues were relatively little then the power level was reduced to allow the aesthetic practitioner to work with a high degree of precision and working with a higher degree of precision allows the user to achieve the best aesthetic results.

 The before pictures were taken right before carrying out the Plasma mole removal in April 2016.
 The after pictures were taken in November 2016 because we had the opportunity to meet the subject again over 2 years after the procedure.
 As we can see, the aesthetic results are excellent, no trace of the previous mole can be found.
 In order words the results are seamless, meaning that it is not even possible to identify the spot were the mole resided before, even by a careful examination.
 We only knew the moles were there because we have the evidence and helped carry out the removal.